 Pricing: Free community edition (self-hosted, limited features).
 Pro and Enterprise plans with cloud hosting and full feature access (custom pricing).

-Developing computer vision models is an iterative process that produces a lot of experiments, models, and metrics.
+Developing computer vision models is an iterative machine learning process that produces a large number of experiments, models, and metrics.
 Experiment tracking and MLOps tools help manage this complexity by logging results, organizing model versions, and facilitating model deployment pipelines.
+Most deep learning frameworks integrate with these tools out of the box.

-Overview: Weights & Biases is a highly popular SaaS platform for experiment tracking, model monitoring, and collaboration.
-It provides lightweight integration (just a few lines of code) to log metrics, loss curves, system metrics, model artifacts, and more from your training runs.
+Overview: Weights & Biases is the most widely used AI developer platform for machine learning experiment tracking, model management, and — since 2025 — GenAI observability.
+It provides lightweight integration (just a few lines of code) to log metrics, loss curves, system metrics, model artifacts, and more from your deep learning training runs.

 Key Features: